Titus (usurper)

 Titus is one of the Thirty Tyrants, a list of Roman usurpers compiled by the author(s) of the often unreliable Historia Augusta.
 Titus was said to have revolted against Maximinus Thrax, a Roman Emperor who ruled 235–238, after the revolt of Magnus.
-It is now believed that his biography is fictitious, and that he may be based on person named Quartinus mentioned by the historian Herodian.
+It is now believed that his biography is fraudulent, and that he may be based on person named Quartinus mentioned by the historian Herodian.

 According to the Historia Augusta, Titus was a tribune of the Moors, who had been deposed by Maximinus and transferred to a civilian position.
-After the revolt of Magnus had been crushed, Titus, fearing for his life, reluctantly seized the power, having the purple compelled on him by his soldiers.
+After the revolt of Magnus had been quelled, Titus, fearing for his life, reluctantly seized the power, having the purple compelled on him by his soldiers.
 He ruled for six months, and the Historia stated he deserved praises both home and abroad, but in the end Maximinus suppressed the revolt and killed Titus.